Frequently Asked Questions

 We opened our doors to the first students on 5 September 2016 at our temporary site.
 The school will grow year-on-year and so it will take several years to reach full capacity.

-The duration of time the school will occupy the temporary building will ultimately be defined by the planning process, though the school will likely operate from the temporary site until late 2020 or 2021.
+The duration of time the school will occupy the temporary building will ultimately be defined by the planning process, though the school will likely operate from the temporary site until late 2020.
 There are no plans to annex the site.

 We will offer something unique – an all-through 11-18 state school offering the full International Baccalaureate programme.
 This is a proven curriculum appropriate for the full range of abilities and prior attainment.
 It is now extensively in use in schools both state and private across the globe.
 Our school will offer language learning in greater depth than is currently offered in most other state schools.
 At the International Academy of Greenwich the learning of languages will be exciting, relevant and successful.
 We will offer an extended school day, which will allow for extra tuition in languages.
 We plan to make partnerships with global companies which will pave the way for really challenging work experience opportunities – possibly in a foreign language – and we will also plan extensive partnerships with international schools abroad for exciting exchange visits.